 CoStar is a subscription online database for commercial real estate information.
+According to CoStar data, the total number of industrial facilities potentially covered by PR 2305 could be up to 52,000 facilities, though the actual number that would be classified as warehouses is unclear.
 CoStar allows the user to utilize a search function to find properties, either through their "Property" search database or their "Tenant" search database.
 The dataset was exported from CoStar using the "Property" search.
 CoStar's search function utilizes filters to help find properties or tenants with specific characteristics.
 The CoStar filters used to define the characteristics of warehouse facilities applicable to PR 2305's warehouse inventory are: "Property Type" (industrial and flex), "Building Status" (existing and under renovation), Rentable Building Area, or "RBA" (greater than or equal to 100,000 square feet), "Secondary Type" (distribution, light distribution, light manufacturing, manufacturing, refrigeration/cold storage, truck terminal, and warehouse), and "Market Name" (Inland Empire (California), Orange County (California), and Los Angeles).
-The submarkets of Mojave River Valley, San Bernardino Outlying, Antelope Valley Industrial, East Los Angeles County Outlying Industrial were excluded from the property search as they fall outside of South Coast AOMD's jurisdiction.
+The submarkets of Mojave River Valley, San Bernardino Outlying, Antelope Valley Industrial, East Los Angeles County Outlying Industrial were excluded from the property search as they fall outside of South Coast AQMD's jurisdiction.